 Bioremediation has become a more common environmental remediation strategy as laboratory technologies have advanced and are able to increase confidence before large capital expenditures.
 Historically, the lack of confidence in bioremediation has hindered its full potential and implementation.
-RespirTek has worked for over 15 years refining and developing lab-scale bioremediation assessment protocols that correlate strongly with remediation results in the field.
+RespirTek has worked over the years (since 2001) refining and developing lab-scale bioremediation assessment protocols that correlate strongly with remediation results in the field.

 Each bioremediation project is unique, and our Technical Team works with you to develop a practical testing protocol to answer the relevant questions for proper bioremediation plan design.

 The most economical means for cleaning up contamination in soils and groundwater aquifers is through stimulation of indigenous microbial consortia to drive mineralization of the contaminants of concern.
 Advances in instrument technology and laboratory protocols have enabled lab-scale studies to correlate well with field applications so that the uncertainty in bioremediation and the overall cost of cleanup can both be minimized.

 RespirTek has carried out 100+ lab-scale studies that have provided the foundation for rational bioremediation strategies.
 Historically, bioremediation has been a “blind approach” where nutrient applications to contaminated areas were a hit-or-miss.
 With advanced lab capabilities across the world to assist in identifying proper routes for site-specific biostimulation, a higher degree of certainty can be applied in risk and financial assessments used to guide the engineering design during site assessment and remediation.